cathydutton/cathydutton.github.io/_drafts/2016-01-13-10-reasons-to-start-using-PostCSS-today.markdown

 <h2 class="heading">Intro</h2>

-PostCSS allows makes it possible to transform or extend syntaxes and features of CSS.
+PostCSS makes it possible to transform or extend syntaxes and features of CSS.
 Nothing groundbreaking there then, but unlike existing pre-processors PostCSS is not an all or nothing tool.
 Plugins can be added to what is an otherwise clean slate allowing developers to take much greater control over the features used and resulting CSS.